inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/configuration.md

 Feature flags reach the store from two directions, and both end up in `state.view`:

-- **From the server.** The `setServerInfo` thunk calls `GET /info` and the `view` reducer copies the response into `state.view`: `anonymousLoginDisabled`, `enabledAuthProvider`, `allowAnonymousCustomTemplates`, `allowAnonymousBoardCreation` and `feedbackEnabled`.
-The same response carries `serverTime`, which the reducer turns into `serverTimeOffset` — the clock skew the timer uses so every participant sees the same countdown.
+- **From the server.** The `setServerInfo` thunk calls `GET /info` and the `view` reducer copies the response into `state.view`.
+The same response carries `serverTime`, which the reducer turns into `serverTimeOffset` - the clock skew the timer uses so every participant sees the same countdown
 - **From the build.** `legacyCreateBoard` is derived from `import.meta.env.VITE_LEGACY_CREATE_BOARD === "true"` in the slice's initial state.